-

 Art and pregnancy

-We have also produced a booklet on taking ARVs for women who want to become pregnant.
+We have also produced a booklet on taking ARVs for women who are or want to become pregnant.

 -